 With outsourcing, there’s no need to hire temporary workers.
 Outsourced customer service employees work for your company when needed, rather than as full-time employees.

-Whenever a company has shifting needs, they can quickly and easily assign outsourced call centers to meet those needs—without the costly overhead and time wasted on hiring and firing temporary staff.
+Whenever a company has shifting needs, it can quickly and easily assign outsourced call centers to meet those needs—without the costly overhead and time wasted on hiring and firing temporary staff.

 Reduced Workload for In-House Staff